mtmse/deprecated-dotify-cli/docs/Convert.md

 append them to the options list of the job just finished and run again.

 ### configs ###
-If present, lists the available combinations of locale and braille translators
+If present, lists the available combinations of locale and braille translators.

-# Example Workflow #
-  1. Markup using a format of choice
-  1. Process format into PEF (with Dotify)
-  1. Emboss using Dotify or [Dotify Studio](https://github.com/brailleapps/dotify-studio)